 Keenan replied, "Not True."

-He ended the Twitter session in his typical irreverent fashion.
-He retweeted a fan who said, "@mjkeenan Tool fans are way too serious?
+"Context," Keenan tweeted. @mjkeenan Tool fans are way too serious?
 I can't go a day without drawing a dick on something."

 @mjkeenan Tool fans are way too serious?
 I can't go a day without drawing a dick on something.— Judging Finger (@FintanHennessy) October 27, 2015